-The "Use Removable Device If Present" and "Automatically Set Removable Device" check boxes should be unchecked.
+The "Use Removable Device If Present" and "Automatically Set Removable Device" check boxes are checked by default.
+The boxes need to be checked in order for SoniClear to automatically detect the Roland audio interface device.

 These options control how recording is processed.
 These fields should only be changed in the event of problems with recording using the default settings.
 Consult SoniClear support for assistance.